Violent Crimes in Colorado Springs

 We have experience representing individuals in some of the nation’s largest and most high-profile cases.
 Having represented individuals such as Nidal Hasan, who was charged with murdering 13 people in the 2009 Fort Hood shooting, and Robert Bales (in post-trial matters) who was charged with murdering 16 Afghan civilians in 2012, our attorneys at Aviso Law have experience representing clients in even the most difficult circumstances.

-First degree murder, otherwise known as capital murder, is the most serious of all offenses.
-The sentence for first-degree murder is death or life in prison.
+First degree murder is the most serious of all offenses.
+The sentence for first-degree murder is life in prison.
 With a requirement that the murder be premeditated and that either more than one person be murdered, a child be murdered, a law enforcement offer be murdered or the killing be an act of terrorism, first degree murder often only involves the most heinous offenses.

-Though the average criminal defense attorney has never worked on a capital murder case, we at Aviso Law have represented multiple clients in capital cases and at various stages in the litigation.
+Though the average criminal defense attorney has never worked on a murder case, we at Aviso Law have represented multiple clients in first degree murder cases and at various stages in the litigation.

 Second Degree Murder